 - Fall Semester: August 1st (Mexican Nationals: July 1st)

 - Spring Semester: September 1st

 Financial aid may be requested if a full-time UTEP graduate student is completing this certificate program as part of a Master’s or Doctoral program.
 A major source of Financial Aid is through Research Assistantships (RA).
 These are competitive positions that are funded by research based grants and contracts.
 A limited number of Teaching Assistantships (TA) is also available.
-Send your résumé to the Mechanical Engineering Department or the W.M.
+Send your résumé to the Aerospace and Mechanical Engineering Department or the W.M.
 Keck Center for 3D Innovation, to be contacted about open opportunities.